lirkwood/derive-xml/README.md

 # easyxml

-A trait and derivable procedural macro for reading and writing rust objects with xml.
+A derivable trait for reading and writing rust objects with xml.